resteasy/resteasy.github.io/_posts/2021-12-24-bootstrap-jaxrs31.md

 date:       Dec 24, 2021
 author:     Jim Ma
 ---
-After JavaEE is moved under Eclipse foundation, there are a lot of things happens.
+After JavaEE was moved under Eclipse Foundation, we started seeing many changes on the specifications;
-The same things happened for Jakarta Restful Webservice specification.
-In previous Jakarta REST releases, there is no features added.
-But in Jakarta REST 3.1, there will be a lot of features included, Java SE Bootstrp API is one of the important features.
-In this post, we'll go through this new api with some examples and what will Resteasy do to support this new features.
+the Jakarta Restful Webservice specification group in particular is fairly active.
+With Jakarta REST 3.1, there will be a lot of new features included and the Java SE Bootstrap API is among the most important ones.
+In this post, we'll go through this new api with some examples and explain RESTEasy will do to support this new feature.

 ### Java SE Bootstrap API
-From this api name, this allows the restful application to start in the Java SE environment.
-Use this api, it will internally start an embedded http server and get the application ready to serve the incoming restful request.
+As the API name suggests, this allows a restful application to start in the Java SE environment.
+When using this api, an embedded http server will be started and an application automatically deployed on it to serve the incoming restful request.
 The key interface of this feature classes is the ```SseBootStrap```.
 ```
 public interface SeBootstrap {
     ...